 As always, copy forward the four WebGL utility libraries and your implementation of Project 3, renaming them for Project 4.

-Most of the work in Project 4 will entail restructuring that existing code to function in more general ways.
+prog4.jsprog4.htmlMost of the work in Project 4 will entail restructuring that existing code to function in more general ways.

-object capable of handling a variety of different shader programs.
+First, we have multiple shader programs.
+Structure your code with a Shader object capable of handling a variety of different shader programs.
 Its constructor should receive as arguments the IDs of the HTML elements giving the vertex and fragment shader sources.
 It should encapsulate all of the state associated with a program: the program object and its uniform and attribute location state.

 Include the lighting shader from project 3, and also implement a simple rainbow shader and Gooch shader, as shown in class and in the notes.